shanec-/nullfactory.net/Snow/_posts/2018-02-18-yaml-builds-and-branches-visual-studio-team-services.md

 ### Change Tracking

-So the changes YAML file itself is tracked by git, but does VSTS track the changes we do to the build definition after provisioning?
+So the changes YAML file itself is tracked by `git`, but does VSTS track the changes we do to the build definition after provisioning?
 Yes, it does.
 Under the covers, it looks like VSTS sets up an json-exportable definition of the build.
-This is not a replication of your `YAML` build tasks, but rather maintains everything that's **not** configurable in the `YAML` file.
+This is not a replication of your `YAML` build tasks, but rather maintains everything thats **not** configurable in the `YAML` file.

 A history of all changes done to the definition can be viewed and compared from the history tab.